Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/installation-aws.md

 ## Install your cluster

+Qovery needs a Kubernetes cluster running on your AWS account.

-If you already have one EKS cluster you can skip this section.
+If you already have an EKS cluster, make sure that:
+- you have the Kubeconfig of the cluster
+- (only if you want to use databases of type `container` with Qovery) the EKS worker nodes have a role assigned with the permission `AmazonEBSCSIDriverPolicy`

 <Alert type="success">